tristanbob/timelad/README.md

 - **Safe Time Travel**: Click "⏮️ Restore Version" on any commit to safely restore your project to that state
 - **No Data Loss**: Creates a new commit with the restored state, preserving all history
-- **Automatic Stashing**: Automatically handles uncommitted changes by offering to stash them
 - **Version Tracking**: Each restore creates a new version number, making it easy to track changes

 ### Set Up Version Tracking Feature

 - **Beginner-Friendly**: Uses simple, non-technical language to explain what version tracking means
-- **Automatic Setup**: Creates a Git repository with sensible defaults
+- **Smart Detection**: Automatically detects when no repository exists and offers to create one
 - **First Commit**: Automatically creates an initial commit to get you started
-- **Helpful Analogies**: Explains version tracking as an "automatic Save Game feature for your code"
-- **Smart Detection**: Automatically detects when no repository exists and offers to create one

 ## Requirements